LiQiang0307/MSFS-Net/README.md

 #### RealBlur
 * Download deblur dataset from the [RealBlur dataset](https://github.com/rimchang/RealBlur)
-* The data folder should be like the format as same as GoPro datasets.
+* The data folder should be like the format of GoPro datasets.

 ## Test